jonasschneider/momentum/README.md

 As your app is most likely not asynchronous, the event loop of the SPDY server will be blocked when running your app's code.
-This can cause timeouts and other problems, and will effectively make your SPDY sever synchronous.
+This can cause timeouts and other problems, and will effectively make your SPDY sever synchronous, and you don't want that.
 In order to stay non-blocking, you should use an adapter to offload the app execution to somewhere else.
 If you're curious, you can try out what happens without an adapter by running `momentum --plain` in your app's directory.